2026 National Convention

 - All presentations will occur

-- Poster presentations in AM
+- Oral presentations in AM (start at 9am)

-- Oral presentations in afternoon
+- Poster presentations in PM

 - Keynote Speaker Meeting 7pm